-The reinsurance agreement was entered into in May 2018 and provides coverage of up to \$500 million to the Company through May 24, 2022 for certain losses from tropical cyclones, earthquakes, severe thunderstorms or winter storms in the locations listed above.
+The reinsurance agreement provides coverage of up to \$500 million to the Company through May 24, 2022 for certain losses from tropical cyclones, earthquakes, severe thunderstorms or winter storms in the locations listed above.
 The attachment point and maximum limit under this agreement are reset annually to adjust the expected loss of the layer within a predetermined range.
-Until and including May 24, 2019, the Company is entitled to begin recovering amounts under this reinsurance agreement if the covered losses in the covered area for a single occurrence reach an initial attachment amount of \$1.9 billion.
-The full \$500 million coverage amount is available until such covered losses reach a maximum \$2.4 billion.
+Until and including May 24, 2020, the Company is entitled to begin recovering amounts under this reinsurance agreement if the covered losses in the covered area for a single occurrence reach an initial attachment amount of \$1.79 billion.
+The full \$500 million coverage amount is available until such covered losses reach a maximum \$2.29 billion.
 The coverage under the reinsurance agreement is limited to specified property coverage written in Personal Insurance; Select Accounts, Middle Market (excluding Excess Casualty and Boiler & Machinery) and National Property and Other in Business Insurance; and Bond & Specialty Insurance Other in Bond & Specialty Insurance.